Visualization to Experience Soul Freedom

 By Bharat Cornell

-Swami Kriyananda has offered us a solution for many years.
 You can use this technique to not only calm your restlessness, but to feel freer in your consciousness.

-Swamiji has said that “prayers never asked are never answered.”
+Swami Kriyananda, the founder of Ananda, has said that “prayers never asked are never answered.”
 In this practice, you consciously offer to God everything that keeps you separate from Him.
 The Masters have promised us that God will free us from our limitations — if we give them, with deep faith, to Him.

 The following visualization by Swami Kriyananda helps you do this: